 Where?
-Room 26 of the Uffizi Museum
+Room 41 of the Uffizi Museum

 Created for?
 A wedding gift of Raphael to his friend Lorenzo Nasi.

 What do you see?
-The Madonna of the Goldfinch (also known as Madonna del Cardellino in Italian) shows the Virgin Mary (referred to as the Madonna), Jesus, and Saint John.
-Mary is sitting on a rock and wears a red dress with a blue mantle on top of it.
-She protectively watches the two children.
+This painting – also known as Madonna del Cardellino – shows the Virgin Mary (referred to as the Madonna), Jesus, and Saint John.
+Mary sits on a rock and wears a red dress with a blue mantle on top of it.
+She protectively watches the two children in front of her.
 Saint John, the boy on the left with the gold curly hair, is dressed in animal skins.
 He holds a goldfinch bird in his hand.
-He wants to give the goldfinch to Jesus who is touching the head of the goldfinch.
+He wants to give the goldfinch to Jesus who is touching the head of the bird.
 Jesus is close to his mother and places his foot affectionately on his mother’s foot.

-Backstory: Raphael created this work for his very good friend Lorenzo Nasi, a wealthy wool merchant from Florence.
+Backstory: Raphael created this work for his close friend Lorenzo Nasi, a wealthy wool merchant from Florence.
 The painting shows the meeting between Saint John, Jesus, and Mary.
-This scene is based on a medieval religious text, Meditationes Vitae Christi, which describes that the Holy Family meets Saint John in the desert on their way back from Egypt (a story that is not mentioned in the Bible).
+This scene is based on a medieval religious text, Meditationes Vitae Christi (see a later translation here), which describes the Holy Family meeting Saint John in the desert on their way back from Egypt (a story not mentioned in the Bible).

 The European goldfinch is associated with the crucifixion of Jesus.
 In this painting, Saint John passes the bird on to Jesus as a forewarning of his violent death.
 From the book that Mary is holding, experts have identified the words “Sedes Sapientiae”.
 This is one of the devotional titles given to Mary and means “seat of wisdom”.
-It emphasizes that Mary is the one who gave birth to Jesus (who represents the wisdom).
+It emphasizes that Mary gave birth to Jesus (who represents wisdom).
 When Mary is depicted in the role of the “seat of wisdom”, she is typically shown seated on a throne with Jesus in her lap.
-However, in this case, the rock on which Mary is sitting serves as the throne.
+However, in this case, the rock on which Mary sits serves as the throne.

 Who is Raphael?
 Raffaello Sanzio da Urbino (1483-1520), popularly known as Raphael, was born in Urbino, a small city a few hours east of Florence.
-Together with Michelangelo and Leonardo da Vinci, he is considered to be one of the great masters of the High Renaissance.
-He was a very talented architect, drawer, and painter, but is best known for his paintings of the Virgin Mary (so-called Madonnas) and his large-scale depictions of humans.
+Together with Michelangelo and Leonardo da Vinci, he is considered one of the great masters of the Renaissance.
+He was a very talented architect, drawer, and painter, but is best known for his paintings of the Virgin Mary (called Madonnas) and his large-scale depictions of humans.

-The painting had broken into six large pieces and even more small pieces.
-Battista could recover most pieces, except one large piece of the left bottom corner of the painting.
+The painting had broken into six large pieces and even more smaller pieces.
+Battista could recover most pieces, except one large piece from the bottom left corner.
 The painting was restored by Ridolfo del Ghirlandaio, a good friend of Raphael.
 He did a great job in restoring the painting as this painting has become a very popular part of the Uffizi collection over the next centuries.